bump44/node-retailcrm-api/README.md

 # RetailCRM node api client

-This is php retailCRM API client.
+This is retailCRM API client.
 This library allows to use API version:
 - v5 😊

 ### Methods & Examples: